moderndatacompany/dataos.info/docs/interfaces/bifrost_new/users.md

   However, when granting this Use-Case, it's essential for the user to include additional attribute called `RunasUser` in the Depot's configuration file, which is used to declare the ID of the operator who authorized them to create the depot.
 This ensures accountability and proper authorization, as the user's ability to create the depot is tied to a specific authorization granted by an operator.

-???tip "Sample manifest template for depot creation
+???tip "Sample manifest template for depot creation"
     ```yaml hl_lines="11"
     name: bigquerydepot
     version: v1